The Frank DeLorenzo Memorial Scholarship Fund

 The Frank DeLorenzo Memorial Scholarship Fund celebrates the life of Frank DeLorenzo, who, to my mind, was the most creative member of the Leonia High School Class of 1964.
 His playful illustrations enlivened the yearbook and The Leonian.
 While a fifth-grader at Anna C Scott elementary school, Frankie wrote what would soon become the school’s official song—the same uplifting words and melody that are still sung at ACS, over sixty years later.
 His wide-ranging artistic talents, coupled with an inimitable, buoyantly mischievous sense of humor, made him an inspiration to all who knew him.
 It is Frankie’s spirit, his love of life as well as his aesthetic agility, that we are honoring with this award, to be given on an annual basis to the LHS senior who best demonstrates talent and ambition as an artist, musician, or writer.

 – Paul Coopersmith, LHS Class of 1964

-Congratulations to Leonia High School graduate Mikoto Ozawa of Leonia, New Jersey on being named the Fund’s second recipient.
-She plans to study visual arts at Mason Gross School of the Arts at Rutgers, The State University of New Jersey in New Brunswick.
+Congratulations to Leonia High School graduate Omara Morales of Leonia, New Jersey on being named the Fund’s third recipient.
+She plans to study musical theatre at The American Musical and Dramatic Academy in New York City.
 Read more about this recipient.